graygooglitch/jimbos-big-naturals/README.md

 </details>
 As of 2.0, there are also some additional touches.
 The wax seals, for instance, which feature jokers, have big naturals as well.

 That's it!
 Thanks for checking this out!
 If you have any questions, comments, concerns, bug reports or bug facts, hit me up on <a href="https://bsky.app/profile/prettypinkpansy.bsky.social">Bluesky</a>.
+For issues with the Malverk version, please file a bug report on the repo.